cohux/webrtc-mcu/README.md

 ![intel-mcu-icon](./src/intel_mcu.png)

-Create high-performance, reliable, and scalable real-time communication solutions.
+Create high-performance, reliable, and scalable real-time communication solutions.<br>
-Server and client tools to deliver RTC experiences with video conferencing capabilities.
+Server and client tools to deliver RTC experiences with video conferencing capabilities.<br>
-Optimized for Intel® Architecture to take full advantage of Intel hardware-acceleration with H.264 and HEVC encode/decode.
+Optimized for Intel® Architecture to take full advantage of Intel hardware-acceleration with H.264 and HEVC encode/decode.<br>

-**Version 0.0.1 Nightly.**
+# Auto This

+* Version 0.0.1 Nightly.
+* Node.JS Version >= 8.1.
+* This service need MongoDB and Redis.
+* The service can be run independently, (Intel WebRTC MCU) needs to connect to this service, managed by this service.

-# Install
+## Install

 ```console
 npm install